uwcartlab/webmapping/Chapter03/readme.md

 ###### Figure 3.4: The console showing attempts to access data outside of and within the callback

 Note that the `console.log()` statement on Line 18 of Example 3.6 is executed _first_ and is undefined.
-The statement on Line 14 is executed within the callback, so only after the data has been received and assigned to `mydata`.
+The statement on Line 14 is executed within the callback, so only after the data has been received and assigned to `myData`.

 > ### **Add at at least two `console.log()` statements _with comments_ to your AJAX script indicating where your data can and cannot be accessed.**